przemek83/web-creator-dfs/README.md

 | QtCreator | 4.12.0 | 4.13.0 |

 ## Usage
 Application expects on std in lines containing type of operation (B or T) and 2 IP addresses.
+Each element in line need to be separated by space.
 Example input:
 ```
 B 1.1.1.1.1 2.2.2.2.2